hannakot62/calculator/readme.md

 # How to run the app

 To run the app you should prepare an IDE and write in the terminal `npm run build`.
-Also it's available to use `npm run dev`
+Also it's available to use `npm run dev`.

+If you want to run eslint formatter you should use `npm run test`.

+If you want to run calculate function tests you should use `npm run testing`

 # Files & folders description